mrdominguez/parallel-ssh-scp/README.md

      -meter : Display scp progress (default: disabled) -tcount : Number of forked processes before throttling (default: 25) -ttime : Throttling time (default: 5 seconds)
-     -o : (Not defined) Buffer output; display it after command completion (0) Do not display command output
+     -o : (Not defined) Buffer the output and display it after command completion (0) Do not display command output
           (1) Display command output as it happens -olines : Ignore -o and display the last n lines of buffered output (default: 10 | full output: 0)